jgagne/typography-2-fa-17/04-details-summary.md

 >
 > —[Simon Johnston](http://www.simonjohnstondesign.com), designer and educator

 Choose content that speaks to you — content that you care about.
-Exhibition catalogs, a single-subject digest (see [A Book Apart Briefs](https://abookapart.com/collections/briefs-collection)), or any other collection of content with plenty of text to be unavoidable and enough image to be agreeable.
+An exhibition catalog, a single-subject digest (see [A Book Apart Briefs](https://abookapart.com/collections/briefs-collection)), or any other collection of content with plenty of text to be unavoidable and enough image to be agreeable.

 ## Work & Rubric